HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 )
 }}

-17% of the websites that use jQuery hosted on a third-party domain fail the <a hreflang="en" href="https://web.dev/unminified-javascript/">Lighthouse audit for unminified JavaScript</a>).
+17% of the websites that use jQuery hosted on a third-party domain fail the <a hreflang="en" href="https://web.dev/unminified-javascript/">Lighthouse audit for unminified JavaScript</a>.
 Digging deeper into how the library is imported shows that many websites are using the unminified versions of jQuery that should be used only for development purposes.
 A similar tendency can be found in the usage of some other less popular third-party scripts.

-This should serve as a reminder for web developers to check if third-party scripts imported on their websites are suitable for production environments.
+This should serve as a reminder for web developers to check if the third-party scripts imported on their websites are optimized for production environments.

 {{ figure_markup(
   image="average-potentially-saved-bytes-of-unminified-css.png",